StefanVermeent/docker_test/README.md

 # docker_test
 My first try-out of Docker for reproducible science

-steps:
+### steps ###

 1. Follow the instructions at docs.docker.com/get-docker to download and install Docker.

+2. Clone or download the repository from https://github.com/StefanVermeent/docker_test.git to a local folder.
 Make a note of the location as you will need it under step 3.

-2. Clone or download the repository from https://github.com/StefanVermeent/docker_test.git to a local folder

 3. Open the terminal or PowerShell (on Windows) and type the following command: